Digitalization Strategy: Aligning the digital transformation with product strategies and business models

 Follow The Data – with Model Based IT Architecture “MBITA”

-With MBITA (Model-based IT-Architecture), the method we developed for IT application planning, we bring your existing or future IT application landscape into a comprehensive process context in order to reduce its complexity – and to create transparency about all business processes, information flows and objects.
+Using the MBITA method (Model-based IT Architecture) developed by us for IT application planning, a specialization of Enterprise Architecture Management (EAM), we bring your existing or future IT application landscape into an comprehensive process context in order to reduce its complexity – and to create transparency about all business processes, information flows and objects.
 We focus on the creation/modification and use of information objects within this application landscape.
 Validated end-to-end application templates enable us to achieve quick initial results.

 MBITA creates maximum transparency and ensures efficient application planning and future-proof IT architecture as a contribution to your company’s digitalization strategy!
 At the same time, MBITA simplifies the complexity of the application landscape to what is really necessary in order to save costs and avoid redundancy.